 The increased cash flow and the enhanced liquidity for the period compared to the corresponding period in 2013 can be attributed to new share issues during the fourth quarter in 2013 and the following exercise of TO1 during the second quarter 2014.
 The increased R&D costs for the period compared to the corresponding period in 2013 can be attributed to that more projects now are run in parallel and that costs for out-sourcing have increased in connection with the evaluation of the drug candidate that was selected in the ROR project in November 2014.
-The lower income after financial items and earnings per share for the period compared to the corresponding period in 2013 can be attributed to a capital gain that arose in 2013 in connection with a claim in the former subsidiary.
-Comparative figures from the preceding year relate to the parent company Kancera AB.
+The lower income after financial items and earnings per share for the period compared to the corresponding period in 2013 can mainly be attributed to a capital gain that of SEK 3m which arose in 2013 in connection with an acquisition of a claim.